Welcome to VMFA’s

 Exploring Our Virtual Event

-Now it’s time to explore.
-On the event page below, you will find a variety of activities, videos, and resources.
-Take your time and check out all the activities shared below.
-The activities and presentations will be available to access through Nov 15.
+On the event page below, you will find four buttons that will lead you to a variety of activities, performances, and resources.
+Take your time and check out everything.
+These activities and presentations will be available to access through September 2021.

-Maybe you would like to watch vibrant performances and presentations, or maybe you would like to create your own work of art?
-All of these activities, resources, and more are listed below.
+Maybe you would like to watch performances and presentations, or maybe you would like to create your own work of art?
+These activities, resources, and more are listed below.
 Have fun, explore, and let your imagination roam!

 Sit back and watch incredible performances and demonstrations!
 Follow the links provided below to view all presentations.

 Join Emerald Holman as she explores the dances of Atlanta, New Orleans, Houston, Memphis, and Miami, and showcases South Sounds in Action.
 These five cities constitute the southern hip-hop network, demonstrating distinct styles of movement that continue to contribute to hip-hop culture today.
 The dance film culminates highlighting Hampton Roads, VA in a protest for freedom as enslaved Africans were brought to present-day Fort Monroe as early as August 1619.
 Emerald Holman is accompanied by dancer, Unique Wilson.